julianencisoizquierdo/NLP_Handling_Imbalance/README.md

 # Handling an Imbalanced Dataset with NLP

 ## Content of the project
-We are expected to review the issue of an imbalanced dataset.
+We are provided with the 'Java Development Tools Bug Dataset', whose attributes provide information about the reported bugs in a software development project.
+The bugs can be either P1, P2, P3, P4 or P5 types.

+The dataset is imbalanced; the P3 type bugs amount to close to 90% of the cases.
+The goal of this project is to deal with this imbalance.

 ## Instructions
 The main file used for the analysis is `eclipse_jdt.csv`.
+The columns contained there are:
+- Issue_id
+- Priority
+- Component
+- Duplicated_issue
+- Title	Description	Status
+- Resolution
+- Version
+- Created_time
+- Resolved_time

 ## Rationale and Methodology